-At the same time, many companies we looked into, were trying to find approaches to deal with incoming requests directly on their communication platform Slack.
-IT Operation, Engineering, Helpdesk, Marketing, Office management, Sales - they were all doing similar solutions on the problem to keep communicating on Slack.
+Many companies try find approaches to deal with incoming requests directly on their communication platform.
+IT, Engineering, Helpdesk, Marketing, HR, Sales - they were all applying similar solutions to the problem in order to keep communication on Slack.

-They were using message threads and different emojis to triage and respond to issues, help support other teams and communicate the status of the submitted message.
-Ending up in overusing features like “Mark as unread”, “Remind me later” and different emojis for different meanings.
+They were using message threads and different emojis to triage and respond to issues, helping support other teams and communicate the status of the submitted message.
+Ending up in overusing features like Mark as unread, Remind me later and different emojis for different meanings.

 All teams were already on Slack, why force them to start communicating and dealing with cases somewhere else?

-When our first customers started to use Suptask, they were met with a solution that enabled them with a complete ticketing process in Slack that supported both requesters and responders (eg Agents) to work with tickets.
+When our first customers started to use Suptask, they were met with a solution that enabled them with a complete ticketing process in Slack that supported both requesters and responders (aka Agents) to work with tickets.

 We found out that working with emojis turned out to be extremely popular among our customers.
 Therefor Suptask got adopted to this, using emojis as a way to trigger, not only reactions, but also actions.
-Actions that was easy to understand and powerful to support a ticketing workflow inside of Slack channels.
+Actions that were easy to understand and powerful to support a ticketing workflow inside of Slack channels.

 Every Slack user can easily filter among their tickets, all inside of Slack, to see what the status is, who is assigned on it and the latest progress.
 Responders have a flexible way of filtering tickets with an overview of what tickets that need attention and the status of their current active tickets.